How Long to Proof Sourdough in the Fridge (+ Tips)

 Let’s talk about it.

-The Purpose of Cold Fermentation
+The Purpose of Cold Proofing

 After you finish your bulk fermentation and shape your dough, why can’t you bake that dough right away?